MetaviewAI/competency-exercises/Engineering/Systems Thinking (Audio Capture Bot).md

 We're using this exercise as a means to learn more about your:

-- **Technical breadth:** Ability to design an end-to-end system satisfying the desired core characteristics.
+- **🐙 Technical breadth:** Ability to design an end-to-end system satisfying the desired core characteristics.
-- **Way with words:** Ability to communicate with customers, other technical teams, and non-technical stakeholders to collect requirements and to describe software product features and technical designs.
+- **🗣 Way with words:** Ability to communicate with customers, other technical teams, and non-technical stakeholders to collect requirements and to describe software product features and technical designs.
-- **Knack for making the right trade-offs:** Ability to know when it makes sense to take the quick and dirty vs. the scalable approach.
+- **🚀 Knack for making the right trade-offs:** Ability to know when it makes sense to take the quick and dirty vs. the scalable approach.

 <br />
 <br />